ddelsizov/jenkins-ansible-environment/README.md

 # Jenkins Master and Agent(slave) brought up with the help of Vagrant and ansible which is hosted along with Jenkins master.

+Often updated and tinkered with, while i explore the products functionalities.

 It is a simple configuration for Vagrant+virtualbox that deploys two servers:

 1. Jenkins master host + Ansible